2010 University of Alabama in Huntsville shooting: Tenure denial and appeal

-As explained by Williams, the university president, given that Bishop had been denied tenure in March 2009, she could not expect to have her teaching contract renewed after March 2010.
+As explained by the university president Williams, because Bishop had been denied tenure in March 2009, she could not expect to have her teaching contract renewed after March 2010.
 She appealed the decision to UAH's administration.
-Without reviewing the content of the tenure application, it determined that the process was carried out according to policy and denied the appeal.
+Without reviewing the content of the tenure application, the administration determined that the process was carried out according to policy, and they denied her appeal.
 The routine faculty meeting at which Bishop opened fire was unrelated to her tenure.

-Bishop's husband said the denial of tenure had been "an issue" in recent months and described the tenure process as "a long, basically hard fight".
-He said that it was his understanding that Bishop "exceeded the qualifications for tenure" and that she was distressed at the likelihood of losing her position barring a successful appeal.
-She approached members of the University of Alabama System's board of trustees, and hired a lawyer who was "finding one problem after another with the process".
+Bishop's husband said the denial of tenure had been "an issue" in recent months, and described the tenure process as "a long, basically hard fight".
+He said that it was his understanding that Bishop "exceeded the qualifications for tenure," and that she was distressed at the likelihood of losing her position, barring a successful appeal.
+Bishop approached members of the University of Alabama System's board of trustees and hired a lawyer who was "finding one problem after another with the process".
 One point of dispute was whether two of her papers had been published in time to count toward tenure.
-Bishop, who gave more weight to obtaining patents than publishing papers, reportedly received several warnings that she needed to have more publications in order to receive tenure.
+Bishop, who gave more weight to obtaining patents than publishing papers, reportedly received several warnings that she needed to have more publications to receive tenure.